LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-08-displaying-auth0-user-profiles-in-ASP.NET-Core-MVC-part3.md

 ## Use Dependency Injection to create the models ##

-We have to setup the database connection string now and the context class to allow EF to communicate with our models from the context class.
+We have to set up the database connection string now and the context class to allow EF to communicate with our models from the context class.
 This is so EF Core knows how to create the tables of the database with the given models.

 Here is the connection string we are going to use.
 Enter it just after the first brace character `{` at the top so you don't get errors.
 ```